IPVS-AS/MBP/resources/adapter-scripts/sensoradapter_xdk_mqtt/README.md

  - `"id" (text)`: XDK's MQTT Client ID (E.g. XDK1, XDK2, XDK3...)

+ - `"axis" (text)`: some sensors need this value to show the respective axis value (accelerometer has "x", "y" and "z")

 The following files are provided in this folder:

  - `XDK_MQTT.zip`: This file contains the MQTT Protocol Project which should be import to XDK.